 Even if I have used the Emergency Contraceptive Pill (ECP)?

-The Emergency Contraceptive Pill (ECP), also called Plan B, can prevent a pregnancy from occurring if it is taken within five days after having unprotected sex (or any other incident that might result in sperm entering the vagina).
+The Emergency Contraceptive Pill (ECP) is a progestin pill (brand name Plan B).
+It can prevent a pregnancy from occurring if it is taken within five days after having unprotected sex (or any other incident that might result in sperm entering the vagina).
 Plan B is most effective the sooner it is taken, so we recommend taking it as soon as possible.
-You do not need a prescription to purchase Plan B. It is available for free at youth clinics, or at low cost at Options for Sexual Health clinics, walk in clinics, and doctor's offices.
+A prescription is not needed to purchase Plan B. It is available for free at youth clinics, or at low cost at Options for Sexual Health clinics, walk in clinics, and doctor's offices.
 It is also available from a pharmacy without a prescription for approximately $40.

-Plan B is the most effective ECP, reducing the risk of pregnancy by up to 89%.
+Plan B can reduce the risk of pregnancy by ~50% if taken within 72 hours after unprotected intercourse, and can be taken up to 120 hours after unprotected intercourse, although it has decreasing effectiveness after 72 hours.
 It will not work if a fertilized egg is already implanted into the uterus before taking Plan B, or if too much time went by between unprotected intercourse and taking Plan B.

 It's the first time we have sex?

 Yes, it is absolutely possible to become pregnant after having vaginal sex for the first time.
-It has been a long standing myth that a woman cannot get pregnant the first time she has sex, and this has led to many unplanned pregnancies.
+It has been a long standing myth that someone cannot get pregnant the first time they have sex, and this has led to many unplanned pregnancies.

-Anytime a male and female have intercourse, it is possible for pregnancy to occur - all that needs to happen is for a sperm to get to an egg cell.
+Anytime a person with sperm and person with an ovum have penis-vagina intercourse, it is possible for pregnancy to occur - all that needs to happen is for a sperm to get to an egg cell.
 The risk of pregnancy is greatly reduced through the use of birth control.

 The man pulls out before he ejaculates?

 Yes.
-This is called the withdrawal method of birth control, but it is not considered a highly effective method because the man may not pull out in time before he ejaculates; also, there may be sperm in the drops of fluid that comes out of the penis before ejaculation (pre-cum).
+This is called the withdrawal method of birth control, but it is only ~73% effective in actual use because the person with a penis may not pull out in time before ejaculating; also, there may be sperm in the drops of fluid that comes out of the penis before ejaculation (pre-cum).

-No matter what position a couple is having sex in, if a man ejaculates into a woman's vagina, there is the possibility that she could get pregnant.
+No matter what position a couple is having sex in, if ejaulate enters into the vagina, there is the possibility of pregnancy.
 The effect of gravity will not affect a person's risk of pregnancy.
 However, couples can enjoy sex in any position that feels good for them and use condoms and other methods of birth control to prevent a pregnancy from occurring.

 Thankfully, no!
-Pregnancy can only occur if there is sperm to meet the egg cell in the woman's body.
-By touching genitals for pleasure with her hands or toys, a woman is not at risk for becoming pregnant (unless there is sperm that has been recently ejaculated onto her hand or toy).
+Pregnancy can only occur if there is sperm to meet the egg cell.
+By touching genitals for pleasure with hands or toys, somoene is not at risk for becoming pregnant (unless there is sperm that has been recently ejaculated onto their hand or toy).